kaplana/cos126webv2/content/assignments/oop.md

 - _Corner cases._ You may assume that all of the arguments are meaningful values (e.g., MIDI numbers are between 0 and 127).

 - _Note names and octaves._ Musicians often use [scientific pitch notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation) to describe notes, such as A4 to describe concert A (MIDI number 69) or C4 to describe middle C (MIDI number 60).
 Scientific pitch notation combines two components: the note name (C, C#, D, D#, E, F, F#, G, G#, A, A#, or B), followed by the octave (an integer).
 Each octave consists of twelve (12) notes.
-The following table documents the mapping between the two notations:
+The following (partial) table documents the mapping between the two notations:
 |      |MIDI| pitch | |MIDI| pitch| |MIDI| pitch| |MIDI| pitch| |MIDI|pitch |     |
 |:----:|:--:|:----: |-|:--:|:----:|-|:--:|:----:|-|:--:|:----:|-|:--:|:----:|:---:|
 |      | 36 |  C2   | | 48 |  C3  | | 60 |  C4  | | 72 |  C5  | | 84 |  C6  |     |